BU-Spark-Learning-Ambassadors/ocaml_coding_instructions/README.md

 ## Step 1: levelone_math
 You will be writing three functions:
-1) **sqrt {sqrt (x: int) : int option} or {let sqrt (x: int) : int}** -> write a function sqrt that finds the square root of an integer, x, \n without using any built in square root function: \n
+1) **sqrt {sqrt (x: int) : int option} or {let sqrt (x: int) : int}** -> write a function sqrt that finds the square root of an integer, x,
+   without using any built in square root function: \n
-   • If the input is not a perfect square, then return the square root rounded down (i.e, 63 → 7 because 7×7 = 49, 8×8 = 64 > 63 therefore return 7. \n
+   • If the input is not a perfect square, then return the square root rounded down (i.e, 63 → 7 because 7×7 = 49, 8×8 = 64 > 63 therefore return 7.
    • For a challenge: if the input is negative, return None.
 This means your output will be int option.
-The next few functions will be using this \n function as well, so you have to account for this \n
+The next few functions will be using this. function as well, so you have to account for this
-   • For an easier route, just return 0 if the input is negative \n ex : sqrt 63 = 7 or Some 7 \n ex : sqrt 100 = 10 or Some 10 \n
+   • For an easier route, just return 0 if the input is negative
+   ex : sqrt 63 = 7 or Some 7
+   ex : sqrt 100 = 10 or Some 10
-   ex : sqrt 0 = 0 or Some 0 \n
+   ex : sqrt 0 = 0 or Some 0
-   ex : sqrt (-25) = 0 OR None \n
+   ex : sqrt (-25) = 0 OR None

 3) **pythagorean {pythagorean (a:int) (b:int) : int option} or {pythagorean (a:int) (b:int) : int}** → write a function pythagorean,
    that uses the pythagorean theorem to find c. if a or b is less than 0, return 0 or None